nsrr/chat-documentation/pages/psg-data-guide/30-chat-data-analysis-tip-sheet.md

 ## 3. CHAT Data Analysis Tip Sheet

 The following summarized some PSG variables of likely interest to CHAT investigators:

+### 3.1 Summary of interesting PSG Variables

 | Name                                            |     |  Category     |     #  |  Description                               |
 |:------------------------------------------------|:---:|:--------------|-------:|:-------------------------------------------|